geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 in a WMS setting.

-In order to achieve the desired result no matter how the client composes the request, the first FeatureTypeStyle painting the polygon needs to be set as a compositing base, making thus sure the mask is only going to be applidd to it.
+In order to achieve the desired result no matter how the client composes the request, the first FeatureTypeStyle painting the polygon needs to be set as a compositing base, ensuring the mask is only going to be applied to it.

-Here is the full resulting style, adding also a multiply blend to be base to ensure a nice visual transparency effect on these border lines:
+Here is the full resulting style, also adding a multiply blend to the base to ensure a nice visual transparency effect on the border lines:

 .. code-block:: xml